obiannotate: edit sequence annotations

 Deleting annotations #

-There are three options that allow for deleting annotations associated with a sequence.
+There are three options for deleting annotations associated with a sequence.
+The easiest is the --clear option.
+This command removes all annotations associated with a sequence.

 Considering the fasta sequence file